 Ms King is a qualified Company Secretary and solicitor with experience of Risk Management, Compliance, Governance, Company Secretarial and Corporate and Commercial law.
 Ms King was formerly the Company Secretary and Legal Counsel, Exoma Energy Limited and Group Legal Counsel of AWT International Limited.
-She is a fellow of the Governance Institute of Australia.
+She is a fellow of the Governance Institute of Australia and a Graduate of the AICD.

-All directors and the company secretary have held their office from 1 July 2020 to the date of this report unless otherwise stated.
+All directors and the company secretary have held their office from 1 July 2021 to the date of this report unless otherwise stated.